Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Background

 \subsubsection{Polynomial Regression}

 Polynomial regression extends the capabilities of MLR by incorporating polynomial or interaction terms into the model to capture subtle nonlinearities commonly observed in indoor propagation environments.
-A common specification is given as: {
+Let $V$ denote the number of predictors.
+Equation~\eqref{eq:poly2} gives a common second-order specification. {